chaeyounsong/wetube/README.md

 # wetube
- cloning the wetube with vanilla javascript
+ cloning the youtube with vanilla javascript